timborn/countdown-metronome/readme.txt

 TODO: when timer counts down to zero, we need it to stop and possibly alert the user (different sound?  foghorn, maybe?)

+Wrote noisy-seconds.html to tie the timer and noises together by making a noise every second.
+You can run this locally by just opening up that html in your browser, but beware!

+TODO: a metronome takes Beats Per Minute as input.
+We need an input in BPM and it has to run up to at least 120 BPM.